 - International flights included

-- Also, a Bhutan guide will travel with the group throughout the tour
+- A Private guide will travel with you throughout your tour

 - Entrances to all monument and places of interest are included

 - Bhutan Visa for the clients

 - Explore the local Bhutanese villages in Bumthang